-Inventory of the William Hillman Shockley Photographs, 1897-1922, 2010 and undated
+Guide to the William Hillman Shockley Photographs, 1896-1922 and undated, bulk 1897-1909

-- David M. Rubenstein Rare Book & Manuscript Library, Duke University
+- David M. Rubenstein Rare Book & Manuscript Library

-- Language of Material
+- Material in English

 All or portions of this collection may be housed off-site in Duke University's Library Service Center.
-Consequently, there may be a 24-hour delay in obtaining these materials.
+The library may require up to 48 hours to retrieve these materials for research use.